Juan L. Varona

 Together with José Manuel Gutiérrez,

-I coordinate the seminary of my department.
 Its activities consist in divulgative talks

 of mathematics with diverse subjects.